-Offered in alternate years
+Offered in alternate years Prerequisite(s): HIE284

 HIE389 The History of the USSR

 A survey of the USSR from 1917 to the present.
 Particular attention will be paid to the Stalinist system, the role of the USSR as a great power, the Second World War and the collapse of Communism.